Theverat/ImagePreview/README.md

 <h4>Todo</h4>
 - <b>(done)</b> better antialiasing for scaled down images available in QGraphicsView?
 (For photos it works good, but not for uniform patterns) <b>this helped me a lot: http://qt-project.org/forums/viewthread/13643</b>
+- When zooming in (more than 100%) AA should get turned off so you can analyze individual pixels
 - <b>(done)</b> Fullscreen mode
 - <b>(done)</b> Support for PSD files
 - bugfixing